ray-ojel/SleepCycle/README.md

 # Predicting Sleep Quality

+This is my first independent project for my own interests.

 Sleep happens in stages during the night.
 It is split into non-REM (Stages 1-3) and REM sleep.
 Combined, they last about 90 minutes, or one sleep cycle.
 A good night's sleep consists of 5-6 complete sleep cycles.

 Stage 1: Drowsiness.
 Changeover from wakefullness to sleep.
 On average lasting 15 mins.